NathanCordeiro/Terminal-Image-To-Ascii/README.md

+---

 # Terminal-Image-To-Ascii

-This program convert a 16bit image into ascii and and display it onto the terminal.
+---
+This project converts an image into ASCII art, displayed in the terminal with color.
+The program maps grayscale intensity levels of the image to specific extended ASCII characters and uses ANSI color codes to represent the original RGB colors of the image.